Kino7916/dbd.js-next/README.md

 We serve developers ready-to-use Functions with a minimum amount of resources, it's framework [discord.js](https://github.com/discordjs/discord.js) is known well and it's programming implementations are handled by us.

 # Changelog
-- Added Database Options
+- Added `Debugger`
-- Added Interactor for dbd.ts APIDatabase
+- Added `guildCreate` and `guildDelete` event
-- Added `LoadCommands`
+- Allows array arguments as resolvables

 # Examples